benwofford/Password-Generator/README.md

 ## Screenshots

-Here is an instance where the user chooses less than 8 characters:
+Here is an instance where the user chooses less than 8 characters,
 <img src="/assets/images/less-than-eight-chars.png" />

-Here is an instance where the user chooses more than 128 characters:
+Here is an instance where the user chooses more than 128 characters,
 <img src="/assets/images/more-than-128-chars.png" />

-Here is an instance where the user does not confirm any characters for the password:
+Here is an instance where the user does not confirm any characters for the password,
 <img src="/assets/images/no-chars.png" />

-Here is what a successful deployment looks like:
+Here is what a successful deployment looks like,
 <img src="/assets/images/success.png" />

 ## Features